LowExpectation/LowExpectation/README.md

 # Welcome!

 Please feel free to browse my repositories.
-You will find ABAP, Python, and eventually some C# entries.
+You will find ABAP, Python, React ( JSX, TSX ), next.js, and cyber security categories.

 ## Current Highlights
 Python Networking tools to help with learning and testing network concepts